Big 12 Conference baseball tournament: 1997–98

 In 1997 and 1998, the top six teams were invited to play in a double elimination tournament with no byes for any teams.
 The format mirrored the regional round of the NCAA tournament at that time.

 1999–2005

 Beginning in 1999, the tournament expanded to eight teams and followed the format of the College World Series.
 It consisted of two 4-team double-elimination brackets, with the winners facing off in a final championship game.
 The format mirrors that of the tournament format used by the Southeastern Conference, which continues to use this bracket.

 2006–2010

 In 2006 the tournament moved to a round-robin format.
 In this format, two pools of four teams play each other with the winners of each pool playing a one-game championship match.
 This format ended in 2010.

-2011–present
+2011–2023

 Starting with the 2011 Big 12 Conference baseball tournament, the tournament went back to the format used from 1999 to 2005.
+In 2021, the format changed for only that season to include a single-elimination play-in game with the 8th and 9th place teams before reverting back to the 8-team format for the following two years.

+2024

+Conference realignment saw the Big 12 expand to 13 teams for 2024, the tournament expanded to a 10-team modified double-elimination format, with the first and second place teams receiving a first round bye.

+2025

+Conference realignment saw the Big 12 expand to 14 teams for 2025, the tournament expanded to a 12-team single-elimination format, with the top four place teams receiving a first round bye.